ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     to the GUI process to tell it to terminate.
 Give another situation where signal handling might be useful.

+    answer:
+    Another place where signal handling is useful is when a parent process needs to react to its children finishing.
+When a child process exits, the OS can send the parent a SIGCHLD signal.
+The parent can catch SIGCHLD with a signal handler, call waitpid() to reap the child, and free any associated resources.
+This lets the parent handle child termination asynchronously, without constantly polling.

 ### Optional Enrichment Exercises

 1. One frequently used program that handles SIGINT with a custom handler is the terminal shell.
 Try pressing CTRL-C at an empty terminal- what happens?
 Why is this behavior important?

+    You want CTRL-C to cancel the current foreground command (like cat, sleep, your C program, etc.), not destroy your entire shell session.
+- If the shell died every time you hit CTRL-C with nothing running, you’d constantly lose your environment, history, and any work you had sitting around.
+- By handling SIGINT with a custom handler, the shell can:
+Kill child processes when needed
+Stay alive itself
+Keep giving you a prompt to run new commands

 2. Linux provides two user-defined signals SIGUSR1 and SIGUSR2
     specifically for implementing program functionality on top of